Best Work Boots for Electricians

 Sock Pairing & Footcare (Electricians)

 • Daily: thin liner + mid-weight merino crew = fewer hotspots in composite toes.
+Our best socks for work boots guide has electrician-friendly picks that reduce sweat.

 • Hot interiors: ultralight merino or cool-max crews; avoid cotton (holds sweat → friction).